MicrosoftDocs/azure-aks-docs/articles/aks/mongodb-overview.md

 ---
-title: 'Deploy a MongoDB cluster on Azure Kubernetes Service (AKS)'
+title: 'Solution overview for deploying a MongoDB cluster on Azure Kubernetes Service (AKS)'
-description: Learn how to deploy a MongoDB cluster on AKS. ms.topic: overview ms.date: 09/05/2024
+description: In this article, we provide an overview for deploying a MongoDB cluster on AKS. ms.topic: overview ms.date: 09/05/2024
 author: fossygirl